 - 10.1.
-Team start order for each track is determined during the poster session/safety inspection. - 10.2.
+The distance and run order is announced one hour before the competition starts. - 10.2.
 If a car is disqualified that was scheduled to start before your car, then you will move up one position in the starting order. - 10.3.
-The load and distance are announced one hour before the competition starts.

-10.4.
-Five (5) minutes before the start of the competition, the first three (3) teams for each trackUpdated April 2019Questions?
-Visit www.aiche.org/chemecarquestions are called to the start.
-The first team for each track will be at the starting line, the second team at the ready table, and the third team beginning to move to the "at ready" position.

-- 10.5.
-The first team is given a one-minute warning before the competition starts. - 10.6.
+Five (5) minutes before the start of the competition, the first three (3) teams for each track are called to the start.
+The first team for each track will be at the starting line, the second team at the ready table, and the third team beginning to move to the "at ready" position. - 10.4.
+The first team is given a one-minute warning before the competition starts. - 10.5.
 The first team is given two (2) minutes for the car to start moving, traverse the distance and stop.
-When the car stops, the timer is reset for the next competitor. - 10.7.
-The timing will also stop if the car travels out of bounds. - 10.8.
-If the car does not stop within the two-minute period, then it is disqualified from that round of the competition. - 10.9.
+When the car stops, the timer is reset for the next competitor. - 10.6.
+The timing will also stop if the car travels out of bounds. - 10.7.
+If the car does not stop within the two-minute period, then it is disqualified from that round of the competition. - 10.8.
 After the car for team 1 stops, the distance traveled is measured.
-During the distance measurement, the next team is called and each team moves up one position. - 10.10.
+During the distance measurement, the next team is called and each team moves up one position. - 10.9.
 After the distance is measured, the team members should take their car directly to the chemical disposal station to dispose of their spent chemicals.